 - Author: Lauren Oliver

 Delirium is a lot like that.
-At its heart it’s a good story, it really is but the person who wrote it really really really really really really really really really really really annoys the holy hell out of me.
+At its heart, it’s a good story, it really is but the person who wrote it really really really really really really really really really really really annoys the holy hell out of me.
 She just drags out EVERY part.
-I mean even something so imply like, I went to the checkpoint searching to see if paint, will it be yellow, green or red.
+I mean, even something so implies, I went to the checkpoint searching to see if the paint would be yellow, green, or red.
 It was red.
 Simple enough, right?
-But the author goes on trying to drag it out forever and 20 minutes later you finally get to the point where you find out the paint was red, and they needed to run.
-The author does this in every part of the story, making it at times painful just to move the story along from one point to the next.
-I read one review where the person joked about the author and how she must have been paid by the word for her story and I so got that.
-Seriously, this person does just drag most things out far to much.
+But the author goes on trying to drag it out forever, and 20 minutes later, you finally get to the point where you find out the paint was red, and they needed to run.
+The author does this in every part of the story, making it painful to move the story from one point to the next.
+I read one review where the person joked about the author and how she must have been paid by the word for her story, and I so got that.
+Seriously, this person does just drag most things out far too much.

-Instead of saying something so simple like I spilled wine on my dress, it goes into a whole 30 minute side story.
+Instead of saying something so simple like I spilled wine on my dress, it goes into a whole 30-minute side story.
 It made reading this trilogy very hard.
-But in the end, like I said, at its heart, it’s a good story.
-It had some decent points and I liked it as a whole but I really could have done without the extremely long and drawn out explanations of everythingggggggggggggggggg.
-57 words just to say Julian is back and she was worried about him.
+But in the end, as I said, at its heart, it’s a good story.
+It had some decent points, and I liked it as a whole, but I really could have done without the extremely long and drawn-out explanations of everythingggggggggggggggggg.
+Fifty-seven words just to say Julian is back, and she was worried about him.

 A TV Series?
 Not so fast!

 In the world of “Delirium,” love is deemed illegal and is able to be eradicated with a special procedure.
 Lena, the main character has 95 days until her scheduled treatment, but then she commits an unthinkable act: She falls in love.
 Delirium has been optioned by Fox.
 They are currently filming (with Emma Roberts as the lead).
-If all goes well, this series will revealed in the 2014 season.
-Industry insiders are saying it is “good” and expect it to be picked up for the 2014 season and it is said to be one of the top 5 pilots of the season.
+This series will be released in the 2014 season if all goes well.
+Industry insiders are saying it is “good” and expect it to be picked up for the 2014 season, and it is said to be one of the top 5 pilots of the season.

 It turns out the TV series isn’t going to happen.
-At this point it looks like the book to TV adaption for Delirium is dead in the water.
+At this point, it looks like the book-to-TV adaptation of Delirium is dead in the water.

 This year’s pilot season has claimed its first online fandom victims.
 Fox rejects ‘Delirium’ pilot starring Emma Roberts.
 Fox has decided to not move forward with Delirium, an ambitious sci-fi novel adaptation starring Emma Roberts as a 17-year-old in a dystopian future where love is outlawed.
 Billy Campbell also starred.
 The pilot was based on the bestselling young adult novels by Lauren Oliver.
 Instead Fox ordered J.J.
 Abrams’ robot cops drama, a Sleepy Hollow series, and two others.

-Of course there were signs that the TV series wouldn’t be anywhere near the book – Fox decided to make Hana Tate into an interracial couple and the lead love story between Lena and Alex, while it remained mostly the asme, the did give Alex a gay best friend, for a rather unusual love triangle.
-I guess they were trying to appeal to a wider audience but often times when they start hacking away at the book like this, something readers loved, often gets lost and the TV show (or movie) just doesn’t get well received by audiences.
+Of course, there were signs that the TV series wouldn’t be anywhere near the book – Fox decided to make Hana Tate into an interracial couple and the lead love story between Lena and Alex; while it remained mostly the same, they did give Alex a gay best friend, for a rather unusual love triangle.
+I guess they were trying to appeal to a wider audience, but often when they start hacking away at the book like this, something readers love often gets lost, and the TV show (or movie) just doesn’t get well received by audiences.
 Perhaps that is what happened here.